Constitutional Provisions

 São Paulo

 A 2001 Statute defines certain unlawful acts as an "administrative violation".Art.
 12, Complementary Statute n.
-893/2001 of the State of São Paulo Establishes the Disciplinary Regulations for the São Paulo Military Police: "Transgressão disciplinar é a infração administrativa caracterizada pela violação dos deveres policiais-militares."The administrative violations include the following:
+893/2001 of the State of São Paulo Establishes the Disciplinary Regulations for the São Paulo Military Police: "Transgressão disciplinar é a infração administrativa caracterizada pela violação dos deveres policiais-militares."The administrative violations, which are classified according to their gravity as either serious, medium, or light, include the following:

 1. In the course of an arrest, to disregard the constitutional rights of the person who is being arrested.Art.
 13(1): "desconsiderar os direitos constitucionais da pessoa no ato da prisão".